shellieD/holy-shiitake/README.md

 ## Credits

-* As this was my first Django project, I took a lot of inspiraiton from teh [Code Institute's]()
+* As this was my first Django project, I took a lot of inspiration from th [Code Institute's](https://codeinstitute.net/) Django Blog walkthrough.
+I took inspiration from the models, views and templates to get the skeleton of the project up and running and as I became more familiar with Django I started to customise this to make it my own.

 * The main image and the placeholder image were sourced from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) respectively.